runodp/dagster-odp/docs/concepts/resources.md

 - Keep resources focused on a single domain or service
 - Keep resource configurations in version control

-Resources are a fundamental part of Dagster ODP's configuration-driven approach.
+Resources are a fundamental part of dagster-odp's configuration-driven approach.
 By properly configuring and using resources, you can create maintainable and secure data pipelines that effectively interact with external systems.